nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 When creating the profiled FHIR resources GP Connect have aimed to improve interoperability by:

-* aligning, where possible, to base FHIR profiles
+* aligning, where possible, to the base FHIR profiles.
+GP Connect has also aligned, where possible, to the FHIR resource profiles produced by CareConnect and InterOpen
 * not making FHIR profile elements mandatory unless absolute certainty that this cardinality will apply for all existing and future use cases
 * applying must support flags to elements which hold key information within the resources